 1. Reusable Produce Bags Made from 100% Organic Cotton by Organic Cotton Mart – Cotton Mesh Produce Bags – The Best & Highly Recommended

 The reviewers say these bags are definitely better than plastic.
-You can put anything in them, even flour, and be sure the product is safe.
 A slight drawback is the tare weight indicated inside the bag, which may lead to confusion at the checkout.
 Remember that the weight of the bag has to be subtracted.

 These are stylish mesh bags that come in a set of 3 or 5 (it’s up to you to choose) with a bonus of a muslin cotton bag for flour, sugar, salt, or other bulk substances.
 The cotton they are made of is produced according to GOTS so you can be sure of their quality.
 The bags are well sewn and strong drawstrings close them safely.
 Due to the fact that they are made of mesh material, the cashier won’t have to rummage inside because everything is easily seen through the fabric.
 It’s hard to find organic cotton mesh bags, so this is one of the few alternatives.